 An offense can quickly escalate from a 1st degree misdemeanor to a 4th degree felony depending on specific circumstances.
 It is a 3rd degree felony to have a concealed weapon on an aircraft.
 Criminal charges can increase drastically if it is alleged that the weapon caused the death of another individual, or caused substantial bodily harm, or during an armed robbery.

 Weapons offense cases are often complicated.
-Our Columbus criminal lawyers can provide information to you about your available options.
+Our Columbus weapon defense lawyers can provide information to you about your available options.
 Contact us today to schedule a free & confidential initial case evaluation.